gamemanual0/gm0/source/docs/useful-resources.rst

 `HTD Pulley Generator <https://cad.onshape.com/documents/cf7b858fb3c2f64bb9c06e22/w/c6c7b1a41995e254c2bc0115/e/392361de7956ba4aab215db8>`_ --- A HTD3 and HTD5 pulley generator, with many options.
 This allows you to make custom pulleys which you can 3D print.
 Made by Henopied from FTC 18255.

+`GT2 3mm Pulley Generator <https://cad.onshape.com/documents/a0b589f74b21e8886d697efc/w/55a240a887adfa7bff84d0b2/e/fa7ce89bdce08e7313f9580b>`_ --- A GT2 3mm pitch pulley generator with many options.
+This allows you to make custom pulleys which you can 3D print.

 Rendering
 ^^^^^^^^^